kwonjs/usda_sugar/README.md

 Jenny (Jennifer) Kwon · Final project for Professor Jeremy Rue's J124 (Introduction to Data Journalism) @ U.C.
 Berkeley's School of Journalism

+To see all the different datasheets I reference/create/mess with, go to [this Google Sheets link.](https://docs.google.com/spreadsheets/d/15LeqNyyjVyBBI_hCS_bEyLzMVtdNwErPUnWz3VeU_5A/edit?usp=sharing)

 ### So, uh, why choose USDA data on *corn sweeteners*?

 As an American, I consider myself lucky that I had a Korean mom who stopped me from consuming a ton of junk food as a kid.
 (I still have a sweet tooth, though.)